tangshuang/storagex/README.md

 store.set('the_key', 'value')
 ```

-If expires is not set, options.expires will be used.
+If expire is not set, options.expire will be used.

 ### get(key)